RoyalHighgrass/QVM-Manager/DevMessage.md

 # QVM Features:

-Core Technology: QVM is built on QEMU and is supported by KVM, providing powerful, hardware-assisted virtualization.
+**Core Technology**: QVM is built on QEMU and is supported by KVM, providing powerful, hardware-assisted virtualization.
-Streamlined Interface: Unlike libvirt, QVM interfaces directly with QEMU for a more efficient experience.
+**Streamlined Interface**: Unlike libvirt, QVM interfaces directly with QEMU for a more efficient experience.
-User-Friendly: QVM offers both a lightweight CLI and a user-friendly GUI for managing virtual machines.
+**User-Friendly**: QVM offers both a lightweight CLI and a user-friendly GUI for managing virtual machines.

 As my first open-source project, developing QVM has been an enlightening experience.
 Overcoming various challenges has deepened my understanding of emulation processes and boosted my confidence in tackling complex projects.